deniztetik/use-promise/README.md

-# use-local-storage
+# use-promise

-A React Hook for using local storage and keeping it in sync with your app
+A React Hook that takes a promise which will be executed as an effect, with optional watchers

 ## Installation Instructions